aaronsherwood/liveCoding/flok.md

 Comment that entire if statement out and then add the following:

 ```
-extraOptions.bootScript = "C:/Users/[USERNAME]/.atom/packages/tidalcycles/lib/BootTidal.hs"; //Modify it and check if it is the adress of your BootTidal.hs file
+//Modify it and check if it is the adress of your BootTidal.hs file
+extraOptions.bootScript = "C:/Users/[USERNAME]/.atom/packages/tidalcycles/lib/BootTidal.hs";
-extraOptions.useStack = true;//add it if you use Stack to boot Tidal.
+//add it if you use Stack to boot Tidal.
+extraOptions.useStack = true;
 ```

 That entire section of code should now look like: